parttimehacker/diystatus/README.md

 # diystatus
 Do It Yourself Home Automation System server status monitor for Raspberry Pi written in Python3.
+Computes CPU utilization as a percent, CPU temperature in celsius and free disk space in GB.
-- Computes CPU utilization, CPU temperature in celsius and free disk space in GB.
+- Publishes metrics every 10 minutes
-- Publishes every 10 minutes
+- Uses host name to create MQTT topics

-- Requires
+- Requires:
 ```
 import time
 import socket